Closing the logs-to-issues loop with AI agents

 }

 The agent’s bash sessions inherit the env vars, so logcli connects without anything on the command line.
-Read-only access is enforced on two layers.
-The allowlist limits the agent to query commands, and the token itself has no write scope.
+The token is read-only, and the allowlist blocks any non-query logcli command.

 Useful queries